Let's Talk

 4. Is there a way to restrict the scope of what an AI agent can answer?

 The scope of an AI agent can be restricted using system prompts and controlled data access.
 Set roles, grant only necessary permissions, and use fallback responses to handle any unrelated questions.
-This keeps the AI agent focused and compliant with your organizational data policies.
+This keeps the AI agent compliant with your organizational data policies.

 5. Can I give my AI agent a unique personality or tone of voice?